Area denial weapon

 An area denial weapon can be part of an anti-access/area denial (A2/AD) strategy.

 Historical methods

 Anti-cavalry

-In medieval warfare, sharp and sturdy stakes were buried at the bottom of long lines of ditches, pointed end up diagonally, in order to prevent cavalry charges in a given area.
-Even if the stakes were spotted, soldiers would be forced to dismount and effectively give up their advantage as cavalry as well as becoming easier targets.
-The correct layout of these extensive lines of ditches and the quality control of stake size, form and placement was part of the craft of war.
+In medieval warfare, sturdy stakes were stuck into the ground at the bottom of long lines of ditches, positioned with a sharp end pointing up diagonally, in order to prevent cavalry charges in a given area.
+Even if the stakes were spotted, horsemen would be forced to dismount and effectively give up their advantage as cavalry, and become easier targets.
+The correct layout of these extensive lines of ditches and the control of stake size, form and placement were part of the craft of war.